 _”… You would have done well here?”.

-We both laughed and manged to enjoy this rare moment; we talked about her personal life, being a woman, a wife, living in a men’s world, working in a big bank, a widow, and an older sister.
+We both laughed and enjoyed this rare moment; we talked about her personal life, being a woman, a wife, living in a men’s world, working in an enormous bank, a widow, and an older sister.
 My sister has many qualities that are usually misunderstood and overlooked by Westerners about Arab/ Muslim women; My sister is a sophisticated, attractive woman, enveloped in modesty and generously.
 She has a great sense of humor and infectious laugh, which she rarely displayed in public.
 As I was leaving I asked my sister if she wanted anything from America, “Salamtik”… your safety!! he said with a sad voice.
 Which was the best thing you could wish for anyone at the time?
 Coron pandemic hit the world a few weeks later.
-Last month I missed my sister’s birthday; Happy Birthday Samiah, I love you and I miss your laugh.
+Last month I missed my sister’s birthday; Happy Birthday Samiah, I love you sister and I miss your laugh.

 Follow him on Twitter